nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 - [arthurchiao.art: Cracking Kubernetes Network Policy](https://arthurchiao.art/blog/cracking-k8s-network-policy/) This post digs into the Kubernetes NetworkPolicy model, then designs a policy enforcer based on the technical requirements and further implements it with less than 100 lines of eBPF code.
 Hope that after reading through this post, readers will get a deeper understanding on how network policies are enforced in the underlying.
 - [engineering.mercari.com: Managing Network Policies for namespaces isolation on a multi-tenant Kubernetes cluster](https://engineering.mercari.com/en/blog/entry/20220214-managing-network-policies/) This post outlines how to implement an abstraction over network policies in a multi-tenant Kubernetes cluster instead of directly exposing raw YAML-based manifests for better usability and verifiability
 - [blog.devgenius.io: Simplify Kubernetes Network Policy Generation](https://blog.devgenius.io/kubernetes-namespace-wide-network-policy-1126fafdf221)
+- [blog.slycreator.com: Network Policies: Understanding Kubernetes Network Policies](https://blog.slycreator.com/network-policies-understanding-kubernetes-network-policies) This article explores the fundamental concepts, syntax, semantics, and implementation considerations associated with Network Policies.
+It also delves into best practices and real-world examples to illustrate their practical application and benefits.

 ### Cilium